Discover the Christmas markets in France © French Moments

 For many, the Kaysersberg Christmas market is the most authentic of all the Alsatian markets.

-They offer floral art, pottery, Christmas crib figures, glass ornaments, toys made from wood, rich fabrics… without forgetting mulled wine, gingerbread and bredalas.
+They offer floral art, pottery, Christmas crib figures, glass ornaments, wood toys, and rich fabrics, not to mention mulled wine, gingerbread, and bridal accessories.

 The square in front of the Town Hall also welcomes a “marché paysan” (rural market).